darksinge/neodash.nvim/README.md

 If you'd like to contribute, please open a new issue with your idea and let's chat!

-Things that would be helpful and extremely welcome:
+Things that would be extremely welcome:

 - Example snippets!
 - ChatGPT generated the majority of the documentation under [Usage](#usage), so it's possible some of the documentation is incorrect.
-Corrections would be greatly appreciated.
 - Also, ChatGPT generated the majority of the documentation, so some of the method descriptions read like garbage.

-Better descriptions would also be appreciated.
+If you find issues in the documentation or are willing to add examples, your PR would be welcome!

 ## Usage